 The first thing that happened after signing up with dragonkingdom is I began to get a steady stream of “phishing” emails.
 These were authentic looking emails from various banks telling me of various problems with my bank accounts that I should sort out asap and giving me a handy link to click on to rescue my accounts.

-I had no problems labelling the emails from banks I have not done business with as scams and ignoring those but it was a little more difficult to ignore ones from banks I do, or have done, business with.
+I had no problems labeling the emails from banks I have not done business with as scams and ignoring those but it was a little more difficult to ignore ones from banks I do, or have done, business with.
 They looked like the real thing but I am aware of these scams so I did ignore them and there were no problems with my banking.